IMPERIAL-X7/3zio/README.md

 </div>

 ## Why 3zio ?
-- Built on a modified EIP‑7503 (zk wormhole) flow
+- Built on a modified version of EIP‑7503 (zk wormhole) flow
 - No sender/receiver linkage is preserved
 - No linkability through IP or timings
 - Transferred amount remains private